Inhibited radiative decay enhances single-photon emitters: Abstract

 \section{Abstract}

-Quantum networks and the modular scaling of quantum computers require efficient spin-photon interfaces.
-This can be achieved with optical resonators that increase the local density of states and thus the radiative decay of emitters on a specific transition.
-However, small mode volumes and high quality factors are required in this approach, which restricts the multiplexing capacity and necessitates precise resonator frequency tuning.
-Here, we demonstrate an alternative method that avoids these bottlenecks for up-scaling.
-Instead of strongly enhancing the emission on a selected transition, we suppress all other radiative decay channels by tailoring the photonic bandgap of a W1 silicon photonic crystal waveguide.
-In such a device, we can spectrally resolve and individually address tens of erbium dopants.
-We find that their emission is channeled to the desired transition, ensuring efficient collection.
-At the same time, their lifetimes are preserved or even extended compared to the bulk in a broad spectral range.
-Furthermore, the extended mode volume facilitates a low dopant concentration and thus a large spatial separation between the emitters, avoiding unwanted interactions that would limit their coherence.
-The demonstrated approach of inhibiting unwanted spontaneous emission can be combined with Purcell enhancement and applied to other leading spin-qubit platforms.
-It thus opens intriguing perspectives for photonic quantum technologies.
+Quantum networks and modular quantum computers require efficient spin-photon interfaces, often realized using optical resonators that enhance radiative decay on a desired transition.
+However, this requires small mode volumes and high quality factors, which limits multiplexing capacity and demands precise frequency tuning.
+Here, we demonstrate an alternative approach that circumvents these bottlenecks for upscaling.
+Using a W1 silicon photonic crystal waveguide with a tailored photonic bandgap, we selectively inhibit unwanted decay pathways, thereby redirecting emission to the desired transition.
+This enables efficient photon collection over a large frequency range, allowing the resolution and individual addressing of tens of erbium dopants.
+Their lifetimes are preserved, or even increased, compared to bulk material.
+The extended mode volume of the devices enables the use of lower dopant concentrations, thereby improving emitter coherence.
+Our approach can be combined with Purcell enhancement and applied to other spin-qubit platforms, opening intriguing perspectives for photonic quantum technologies.